 The Katipunan of Maryland is celebrating its 50th Anniversary this year.
 It’s been an honor to be the Public Relations Officer of such a prestigious organization and to be carrying on my mother’s legacy.

-Last year, Filipino-American professor, Dr. Mary Anne Alabanza-Akers and I applied for a $10,000 grant from the Maryland Humanities Council and were approved!
+Last year, Filipino-American professor and Katipunan board member, Dr. Mary Anne Alabanza-Akers, applied for a $10,000 grant from the Maryland Humanities Council and were approved!
 The grant money will be used toward a project that she and I have been working on called “Locating Filipino Americans in Maryland: Our Immigrant Journeys.”
 It will document our multifaceted experiences as a people who left our ancestral homeland to settle here in the United States.
 The project will include a series of events to take place throughout 2019: book conversations, personal interviews, a storytelling forum, an art exhibit, author Elaine Castillo’s visit, and a book launch.

 Check out the Facebook event page for the book conversation.